-It is a best practice for the State to obligate Federal funds (convert a portion of the designated AC amount for the project) at the beginning of a Federal fiscal year in the amount needed to make debt service payments scheduled for the remainder of the year.
-Obligating funds early in the fiscal year for debt service payments due later in the fiscal year may provide additional assurance to bond investors regarding the State's commitment of Federal funds to the GARVEE project(s) and may be a positive consideration for the credit quality of the bonds.
+States should obligate Federal funds by converting a portion of the designated AC amount for the project at the beginning of a Federal fiscal year in the amount needed to make debt service payments scheduled for the remainder of the year.
+Obligating funds early in the fiscal year for the entire year's debt service payments may provide additional assurance to bond investors regarding the State's commitment of Federal funds to the GARVEE project(s) and may be a positive consideration for the credit quality of the bonds.